DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 If you want to create a new interaction collection for a character that doesn't have one yet, follow these steps:

 1. In the same `InteractionCollections` folder, right-click and search for "Data Asset".
 2. In the data asset creation window, search for `DIS Interaction Collection`. `PDA_DIS_InteractionCollection` should come up.
-Click it.
+Select it.
-3.
+3. Name the new asset with the following format: `DIS_Collection_CharacterName`

 # Testing out the Dialogue